 In the end, it turns out that boating during pregnancy is completely safe, but only if the water is still and the ship isn’t being rocked like crazy.
 Ideally, the vessel needs to be so steady that you don’t even notice that you aren’t on the shore.
 This isn’t practically achievable, but we hope that you get the idea of what we mean.

-The most important piece of advice that we could give you is that you should only rely on your physician when seeking information.
-No one is going to provide you with information that is specific to your condition other than a physician.
-As we mentioned above, you should only view online material as a general guideline on how you should approach your boating trip.
+The most important advice we can give you is to rely only on your physician when seeking information.
+No one else will provide you with information specific to your condition.
+As mentioned above, you should only view online material as a general guideline for approaching your boating trip.

-Another thing we’d recommend you is not to become discouraged by the ill effects of pregnancy.
-Instead, perceive those 9 months as an opportunity for having a completely unique experience in your life.
-No one prevents you from having fun while pregnant, but it won’t be quite like before.
+Another thing we’d recommend is not becoming discouraged by the ill effects of pregnancy.
+Instead, perceive those nine months as an opportunity to have a unique experience in your life.
+No one prevents you from having fun while pregnant, but it won’t be like before.
 But different doesn’t mean that it is going to be bad.

-And don’t worry too much about getting back to your fishing or kayaking hobby post-pregnancy.
-Sure, it will take some time and effort for you to come back to shape, but nothing prevents you from doing what you love after having a baby.
-But it again won’t be quite the same since you will have a little companion by your side on the boat.
+And don’t worry too much about returning to your fishing or kayaking hobby post-pregnancy.
+Returning to shape will take some time and effort, but nothing prevents you from doing what you love after having a baby.
+But it won’t be the same since you will have a little companion on the boat.